OpenEvalProject/evals/manuscripts/elife-57670/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/57670/elife-57670-fig6-v1.jpg)

-**Figure 6.:** (A1-D1) Density plots in 3D during anesthesia and recovery without antagonist in S1 (A) and PMv (1C) and with antagonist in S1 (1B) and PMv (1D).
+**Figure 6.:** (A1-D1) Density plots in 3D during anesthesia and recovery without antagonist in S1 (A1) and PMv (C1) and with antagonist in S1 (B1) and PMv (D1).
 The density heat-map was calculated with a kernel density estimator from the scatter data created using the first principal component from the three spectral ratios described in the methods.
-(1A2-D2) Density plots in 2D during anesthesia and recovery without antagonist in S1 (A) and PMv (2C) and with antagonist in S1 (2B) and PMv (2D).
-(2A) Speed plots during anesthesia and recovery without antagonist in S1 (3-D3A) and PMv (3C) and with antagonist in S1 (3B) and PMv (3D).
+(A2-D2) Density plots in 2D during anesthesia and recovery without antagonist in S1 (A2) and PMv (C2) and with antagonist in S1 (B2) and PMv (D2).
+(A3-D3) Speed plots during anesthesia and recovery without antagonist in S1 (A3) and PMv (C3) and with antagonist in S1 (B3) and PMv (D3).
 The speed was calculated as the Euclidean distance between consecutive points and is represented as heat-map.
-(3A) Task performance during anesthesia and recovery without antagonist in S1 (4-D4A) and PMv (4C) and with antagonist in S1 (4B) and PMv (4D).
+(A4-D4) Task performance during anesthesia and recovery without antagonist in S1 (A4) and PMv (C4) and with antagonist in S1 (B4) and PMv (D4).
 The plots are color-coded according to the task performance probability.
 The data were analyzed for the period between LOC and the end of recording session.
 Each dot corresponds to a 1 s window for all plots.
-Dexmedetomidine was infused at 18 μg/kg/h for the first 10 min and then 4 μg/kg/h for 50 min in all sessions. α2-adrenergic antagonist atipamezole 100 µg/kg was intravenously injected at 30 min of dexmedetomidine infusion.4
+Dexmedetomidine was infused at 18 μg/kg/h for the first 10 min and then 4 μg/kg/h for 50 min in all sessions. α2-adrenergic antagonist atipamezole 100 µg/kg was intravenously injected at 30 min of dexmedetomidine infusion.

 ## Discussion